 An overwhelming number of cases filed in the courts, especially debt collection cases, result in the entry of an uncontested judgment.
 The work required in most cases to obtain an uncontested judgment does not typically depend on the amount at issue.
 As such, the prior schedule of fees based on the amount of damages has been eliminated, and instead replaced by a single fee upon entry of an uncontested judgment that is intended to approximate the work required in the typical case.
 A second amount is provided where the case is contested and fees are allowed, again in an effort to estimate the typical cost of litigating such cases.
 Where additional work is required to collect on the judgment, the revised rule provides a default amount for writs and certain motions and eliminates the "considerable additional efforts" limitation of the prior rule.
 It also recognizes that defendants often change jobs, and thus provides for such default amounts to vary depending on whether a new garnishee is required to collect on the outstanding amount of the judgment.
 Thus, the amended rule attempts to match the scheduled amounts to the work required of attorneys, rather than tying the scheduled amounts solely to the damages claimed.
-But the rule remains flexible so that when attorney fees exceed the scheduled amounts, a party remains free to file an affidavit a declaration requesting appropriate fees in accordance with the rule.
+But the rule remains flexible so that when attorney fees exceed the scheduled amounts, a party remains free to file an affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, requesting appropriate fees in accordance with the rule.